AhmedBenyahia/Kao/KaoBackendApi/installation_note.md

 python manage.py createsuperuser && \
 python3 manage.py runserver && \

-# import script python from any directory in this project
+# To import a new script from any directory in this project
-# i'm create file script.py exist in recognition_test so run this commande
+# i'm create file script.py exist in recognition_test so run this command
 export PYTHONPATH=$PYTHONPATH:your_directory/Kao/recognition-test